 Today, we’re proud to offer our customers our Oatmeal & Honey Milk Bath as a more cost-effective method to tossing whole bars of goat milk soap into the bath — adding a handful or two of the Oatmeal & Honey Milk Bath to a bath works great.

 After having such great luck with the bars of goat milk soap in our own family, we began passing out samples to our friends, family, and acquaintances.
 Then we started getting inquiries from people asking for more of the soap we’d shared with them...

 "Do you have any more of that soap you gave me??"

-**Disclaimer: We here at Bend Soap Company do not intend to diagnose any skin conditions or offer that our soaps will "cure" any skin conditions.
-The causes of eczema, psoriasis (and other skin issues) are not completely known.
-We also do not intend to say that our products will CURE eczema.
-As far as we know, our soaps have only been known to help ease the symptoms and irritations caused by eczema – and in many cases make these symptoms disappear.
-Per our own experience, and per others that have used our soap (and their testimonies and reviews), we recommend trying it and seeing for yourself.
+Disclaimer: We here at Bend Soap Company do not intend to diagnose any skin conditions or offer that our soaps or other natural skincare products will "cure" any skin conditions.
+The causes of eczema, psoriasis, and other skin issues, are not completely known.
+As far as we know, our soaps have only been known to help ease the symptoms and irritations of skin conditions such as eczema and psoriasis and, in many cases, make these symptoms lessen or disappear.
+Per our own experience, and per the experiences of others who have used our soap (and their testimonies and reviews), we recommend trying it and seeing for yourself.